ufal/deepud/README.md

 http://hdl.handle.net/11234/1-1989
 Download like this (22 GB):
 curl --remote-name-all https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-1989/word-embeddings-conll17.tar
+We have an unpacked copy of the embeddings here:
+/net/work/people/zeman/mrptask/sharedata/embeddings

 -relativePronouns is an obligatory parameter.
 For every language, we extract lists of relative pronouns relying on PronType feature (PronType=Rel; https://universaldependencies.org/u/feat/PronType.html#Rel).